Digital Product Passport (PEFCR v3.1 Explained): What It Means for Fashion

 • Building PEF-compliant impact data

-• Comparing DPP providers and making informed choices
+• Collaborating with DPP providers and making informed choices

 • Integrating everything into your CSRD strategy, Green Claims-proof storytelling, and due diligence systems

-We don’t build DPP tools—but we help you ask the right questions, navigate offers, and choose a solution that fits your brand’s goals and resources.
+We don’t build DPP tools, but we help you ask the right questions, navigate tools, and choose a solution that fits your brand’s goals and resources.

 Curious to learn more or ready to get started?